PhuongNg2003/STAT-172-Final/README.md

 * Present the final predictions using the heat map to highlight different areas
 * For the FSWROUTY variable, there are a few extra codes at the end to focus on Single-Senior household prediction

-After running the 3 y-variable files, you can run ```code/combining_predictions.R```.
+After running the 3 y-variable files, you can run ```code/combining_predictions.R```, using source of the different y-variable.
 This file helps compile all predictions from the 3 files above to rank areas that Wesley Life should look into with the lower number meaning it's important to take immediate action and the high number indicating the less importance.

+## Extra
+You can run ```code/visualizations_and_general_analysis.R``` to see more visualization work, specifically on the y-variable overlap and senior population percentage.
+You can also look into ```code/cluster_model_testing.R``` for some extra work regarding x-variables clusters, which was found to be not working well afterward.